microchip-pic-avr-examples/pic18f47q10-low-power-modes/README.md

 - [PIC18F47Q10 Data Sheet](https://www.microchip.com/DS40002043)
 - [PIC18F47Q10 Code Examples on GitHub](https://github.com/microchip-pic-avr-examples?q=pic18f47q10)

 # Power down modes - Theory
-This section briefly discusses each of the power down mode available in PIC18 Q10 family.
+This section briefly discusses each of the Power-Down mode available on PIC18-Q10 devices.

+## Doze mode
-**Doze mode:** In Doze mode CPU and memory operations are affected, but the peripheral clocks continue to run.
-Doze mode allows power saving by reducing CPU clock instruction cycle compared to the active mode, while leaving the peripherals clock unchanged.
-In Doze mode CPU executes only one instruction cycle out of every N-cycles as defined by the DOZE [2:0] bits in CPUDOZE register.
+ In Doze mode, CPU and memory operations are affected, but the peripheral clocks continue to run.
+Doze mode allows power saving by reducing CPU clock instruction cycles, while leaving the peripheral clock unchanged.
+In Doze mode the CPU executes only one instruction cycle out of every N-cycles as defined by the DOZE [2:0] bits in the `CPUDOZE` register.
 For example, if DOZE [2:0] = 001, the instruction cycle ratio is 1:4.
 The CPU and memory execute for one instruction cycle and then lay idle for three instruction cycles.
 During the unused cycles, the peripherals continue to operate at the system clock speed.

-Steps to enter the Doze mode:
+Steps to enter Doze mode:
-1. CPUDOZEbits.DOZEN    = 1; //Doze enable bit (DOZEN) must be set, to enter the Doze mode.
+1. `CPUDOZEbits.DOZEN = 1;        // Doze enable bit (DOZEN) must be set, to enter the Doze mode`
-2. CPUDOZEbits.DOZE[2:0]= 0bxxx; //Select the ratio of CPU clock instruction cycle to Peripheral             clock instruction cycle in DOZE register.
+2. `CPUDOZEbits.DOZE = dozeRatio; //Select the ratio of CPU clock instruction cycle to Peripheral clock instruction cycle in DOZE register`
-3. CPUDOZEbits.ROI          = 1; //Set the Recover-On-Interrupt bit to come out of the Doze mode, when              interrupt occurs.
+3. `CPUDOZEbits.ROI = 1; //Set the Recover-On-Interrupt bit to come out of the Doze mode, when interrupt occurs`

+## Idle mode
-**Idle mode:** In Idle mode CPU and Memory operations are halted, but the peripheral clocks continue to run.
-Device is put into the Idle mode by executing **SLEEP** instruction, when Idle enable bit (IDLEN=1) is set.
+ In Idle mode, CPU and Memory operations are halted, but the peripheral clocks continue to run.
+Device is put into Idle mode by executing the `SLEEP` instruction when the Idle enable bit is set.

+## Sleep mode
-**Sleep mode:** Sleep mode turns OFF the system clock.
+Sleep mode turns off the system clock.
 The CPU and all peripherals requiring the system clock will cease operation.
-The contents of the memory and registers are maintained in the sleep mode.
-Device is put into the Sleep mode by executing **SLEEP** instruction, when Idle enable bit (IDEN=0) is clear.
+The contents of the memory and registers are maintained in Sleep mode.
+The device is put into Sleep mode by executing the `SLEEP` instruction, when the Idle enable bit is clear.

 # Clocks
-This section discusses about System clock, CPU clock and Peripheral cock (Refer Table 1).
+This section discusses the System clock, CPU clock, and Peripheral clock (Refer to Table 1).

+## System Clock
-**System Clock:** System clock designated as FOSC is the main clock which can be supplied from external oscillators, quartz crystal resonators, ceramic resonators and Resistor-Capacitor (RC) circuits.
-In addition, the system clock source can be supplied from one of two internal oscillators.
-Oscillator module can be configured to select one of the clock sources.
+ The System clock, designated as FOSC, is the main clock which can be supplied from external oscillators, quartz crystal resonators, ceramic resonators, or Resistor-Capacitor (RC) circuits.
+Additionally, the system clock source can be supplied from one of two internal oscillators.
+The Oscillator module can be configured to select one of the clock sources.

+## CPU Clock
-**CPU Clock:** The instruction clock or CPU clock is derived from the system clock or FOSC through a divider to deliver an instruction clock of FOSC/4 (1/4 the oscillator speed).
+ The instruction clock, or CPU clock, is derived from the system clock or FOSC through a divider to deliver an instruction clock of FOSC/4 (1/4 the oscillator speed).
 This is done to allow the fetch and execute pipeline in the architecture to execute one assembly instruction per instruction clock cycle (except for branches and goto's which execute in two).
-CPU clock is supplied to the CPU and memory to perform CPU and memory Operations in the application.
+The CPU clock is supplied to the CPU and memory to perform CPU and memory Operations in the application.

-**Peripheral Clock:** Clock to different peripherals can be selected from various options such as FOSC i.e. the system clock, FOSC/4 (instruction clock or CPU clock), output of other peripherals, LFINTOSC, MFINTOSC, HFINTOSC or Timer overflow events etc.
+## Peripheral Clock
+ Each Peripheral on the device will have its own clock options which usually include FOSC, FOSC/4, the internal low-frequency oscillator (LFINTOSC), and the output of other peripherals.
+Refer to the device data sheet for the specifics of each peripheral.

 ![clock_details](images/clock_details.jpg)

 *Table 1: Clock details in Power Down modes*

-**Peripheral Module Disable:**
+## Peripheral Module Disable

-The Peripheral Module Disable (PMD) provides the ability to disable a peripheral module by stopping all clock sources supplied to that module.
+The Peripheral Module Disable (PMD) feature provides the ability to disable a peripheral by stopping all clock sources supplied to that module.
 A peripheral can be disabled by setting the corresponding peripheral disable bit in the PMDx register.
 All the peripherals are enabled by default.
 To reduce overall power consumption, the user can disable unused modules/Peripherals.
 Refer to the device data sheet for more details about the PMD register

 # Demo Description